Dre Campbell Farm

 14. Remove All Food Sources

-As highlighted, one of the best ways to get skunks out of your yard is to remove all food sources from your property.
+As highlighted, removing all food sources from your property is one of the best ways to get skunks out of your yard.
 Skunks are scavengers and will eat just about anything.

 15. Remove Shelter Options

-To permanently get skunks out of your yard, removing food sources alone will not do it; you also need to remove their shelter options.
+Removing food sources alone will not permanently get skunks out of your yard; you must also remove their shelter options.

-This means sealing up under the house foundation and getting rid of any piles of wood or debris.
+So seal under the house foundation and get rid of any wood or debris piles.
 They also like to live under sheds and decks.

 16. Motion Detection Sprinkler